Misberave/UE-Mod-PRMZL/README.md

 - Creating a Readme for each file or one for multiple
 - Zipping each mod into its own .zip archive
 - Launching the game automatically after to test the mod

+How It Works:

+Simply set up the .bat file in an editor for your current project and you can run it whenever you made changes to your files you want to test.